 Both waterfalls I will show are in Gifford Pinchot National Forest.
 And the hardest part is to drive and find them.
-You can find Panther Creeks on the Google Maps (as I did) and drove using the route Google suggests you.
-And yes, it’s easy to spot gravel pullout where you can park.
+You can find Panther Creeks on Google Maps and drove using the route Google suggests you.
+It’s easy to spot gravel pullout where you can park.
 Then you need to find the trail.
 Luckily, I read this post and learn where to search for the trailhead.

 Falls Creek Falls

 Later we took another trip on the forest roads (and part of them were dirt and gravel) to visit Falls Creek Falls.
-When we finally arrived at the trailhead (and yes, Google Maps also showed it correctly), we saw almost entirely full dusty parking lot.
-Some of the guides I read told that is way less popular than waterfalls on Oregon side of Columbia River.
-Hmm, I guess they are outdated.
+When we finally arrived at the trailhead (and yes, Google Maps also showed it correctly), we saw an almost full dusty parking lot.

-There are few angles that you can actually check, but the view is impressing.
+There are a few angles that you can actually check, but the view is impressive.
 It was the beginning of July, but falls were in the full volume, and the spray cooled the air.